-It is time to relax, forget about all the preparation issues and; either watch a senseless Bollywood movie or read a book or so something that relaxes you.
+This is the time to relax, to forget about all the preparation issues and; either watch a senseless Bollywood movie or read a book or so something that relaxes you.
 You have put in your best in the last few months and now need to be fresh for the D-day.
-Even if you have not done enough for the test, you really cannot do anything in the last 12-10 hours.
+Even if you have not done enough for the test, you really cannot do anything in the last one day.
 In any case there is no point worrying, as it will not solve anything.
 You have to be relaxed and fresh for the paper so that you can do your best.
 One performs (with or without preparation) the best when one is relaxed and not worried about the outcome.
 The more you worry about the outcome the less are your chances of focusing on the process which would mean a poor outcome.

 A favourable outcome is a function of not focusing on the outcome.

 German military strategist Helmuth von Moltke, the architect of Germany’s Wars of Unification (1864-71) once said “No battle plan survives contact with the enemy.”
 The most brilliant plan is still a plan based on assumptions and it would be stupid to assume that all assumptions will hold in the battlefield.
 In the battlefield one needs take a hard look at the situation, validate which of the assumptions hold, re-plan and then again implement the revised plan.

 Napoleon once said, “I have never had a plan of operations” and on the test day I too forget about all the plans that I had thought of while preparing.
 “Plans are useless, but planning is indispensable,” is a commonly used statement in management circles which possibly explains Napoleon’s view.
 And to underscore the point further, Muhammed Ali once said, “Everyone has a plan until they get punched in the face”, which, humorous as it is, should convey you the message- “As a future manager, you have to learn to think, strategize, plan and act on the spot”